Trademarks – 8 minute read

 - Queen Bee Mastermind for a business coaching program

-- The PAUSE Method for your signature methodology
+- The PAUSE Method for your signature methodology or framework

 Some other examples outside of the coaching industry…